joekyo/ant-sed/doc.md

 ```

 **Note that spaces will be trimmed too, so ` #foo` will become `foo`.**

-**If you are modifying a Python script, this may be not what you want**
+**If you are modifying a Python script, this may be not what you want.**

 ## Block Mode